 Number 1 on my list of things to do in Brussels is to take a walking tour.
 Now I know these aren’t for everybody, but personally I cannot see a new city without learning a little bit about it’s history.
 I could well read a book, but I find it far easier and much more entertaining to be guided around a city.
 My visit to Brussels was no different, and a lovely lady by the name of Dee guided myself, the girlfriend and around 25 others through the streets of the Belgian capital on a sunny (but cold) Saturday afternoon.

 The photos below should give you a rough idea of some of the sights you might be treated to.
 You may well find the Grand-Place of your own accord, but the history lesson that comes with the walking tour is well worth a listen.
 Taking in the stunning architecture of St Catherines Cathedral and the Royal Palace of Brussels also make a walking tour one of my top things to do when in Brussels.
+You can also utilize devices like a walking stick seat in order to rest while also admiring the gorgeous view.

 Now when I say Comics, I’m not talking Comic Con, Marvel vs DC or anything like that (although I did see a cool Iron Man piece), think more along the lines of Tin Tin or the Moomins.